piqnt/polymatic/README.md

 Polymatic is inspired by ECS (entity-component-system) architecture: *middlewares* can be used to implement systems, and *data-drivers* can be used to decouple data (entity) from behavior (component).
 However unlike mainstream ECS frameworks, Polymatic does not manage your data, and doesn't have queries.

-Polymatic is distributed as a simple JavaScript library, and is compatible with frontend and backend development tools and envrinments.
+Polymatic is distributed as a simple JavaScript library, and is compatible with frontend and backend development tools and environments.

 ### Middleware